geekbgm/Deepframe-python/README.md

 # Deepframe-python
-framework for machine learning(i.e., tensor flow and pythorch  do)
+framework for machine learning(e.g., like do tensor flow and pythorch)